 - You Shall Not Pass: Does this to Cerberus.
 Subverted when Sora returns and the two kick Hellhound rear in a Back-to-Back Badasses moment.

 - Adaptational Villainy: They start off as Maleficent's lackies despite being the heroines of X-2.

 - Bowdlerise: Compared to their original X-2 incarnations, their outfits aren't nearly as revealing.

-- Fun Size: In original game were normal humans, but there are becomed three cute fairies.
+- Fun Size: In the original game they were normal humans, but here they become three cute fairies.

 - Heel–Face Turn: They stop working for Maleficent and help the heroes out after being bribed by Donald.